SwarmStorm/awesome/README.md

 ## TypeScript

+*   [cyanheads/workflows-mcp-server](https://github.com/cyanheads/workflows-mcp-server) - Model Context Protocol server that enables AI agents to discover, create, and execute complex, multi-step workflows defined in simple YAML files.
+Allow your AI agents to better organize their tool usage and provide a more structured way to handle complex multi-step tasks.

 *   [Qualiora/shadboard](https://github.com/Qualiora/shadboard) - Shadboard is an open-source admin dashboard template built with Next.js 15 and Shadcn/ui components for scalable, user-friendly web apps.
 It's free for the community to use, learn from, and contribute to.

 *   [Blazity/next-enterprise](https://github.com/Blazity/next-enterprise) - 💼 An enterprise-grade Next.js boilerplate for high-performance, maintainable apps.
 Packed with features like Tailwind CSS, TypeScript, ESLint, Prettier, testing tools, and more to accelerate your development.